 The Australian Securities & Investments Commission released a hit-list of coaches who encourage companies to perform illegal phoenixing.
-Phoenixing, as we discussed in-depth in this article, is not illegal per se but it becomes unlawful when the new company continues the business of the liquidated company to evade tax liabilities, creditor payments, and workers’ wages and benefits.
+Phoenixing, as we discussed in-depth in this article, is not illegal per se.
+It only becomes unlawful when the new company continues the business of the liquidated company to evade tax liabilities, creditor payments, and workers’ wages and benefits.

-The ASIC created the inter-agency group, Phoenix Taskforce, to strengthen its fight against this illegal activity that costs the Australian economy between $2.85b and $5.13b per year.
-A study from PricewaterhouseCoopers estimates that because of illegal phoenixing governments stand to lose $1.7b in unpaid taxes and compliance costs.
-Trade creditors lose between $1.2b and $3.2b while employees lose $31m to $298m because of these unlawful activities.
+The ASIC created the inter-agency group, Phoenix Taskforce, to strengthen its fight against this illegal activity.
+The government agency estimated that this activity costs the Australian economy between $2.85b and $5.13b per year.
+PricewaterhouseCoopers also estimates that because of illegal phoenixing governments stand to lose $1.7b in unpaid taxes and compliance costs.
+Meanwhile, trade creditors lose between $1.2b and $3.2b while employees lose $31m to $298m because of these unlawful activities.

-Phoenix Taskforce, a collaboration among the ASIC, the Australian Taxation Office, and the Fair Work Ombudsman, acts upon tip-offs and issues warnings to notify business owners of their illegal activity.
-The regulator said common tip-offs include asking for cash payments from customers and paying worker “cash in hand” and businesses not reporting sales.
+The taskforce — a collaboration among the ASIC, the Australian Taxation Office, and the Fair Work Ombudsman — acts upon tip-offs.
+Following receipt of tip-offs, the taskforce issues warnings to business owners.
+Common tip-offs include asking for cash payments from customers.
+Other tip-offs also include paying worker “cash in hand” and businesses not reporting sales.
 To further bolster the crackdown, the ASIC also introduced a director identification number (DIN) to “provide traceability of a director’s relationships across companies enabling better tracking of directors of failed companies and preventing the use of fictitious identities.”

-Warren Day, ASIC’s director for assessment and intelligence, emphasized that companies do fall over and make a fresh start, and that is not illegal.
-What is illegal is if there is “dishonest intention” on the part of the director, which is why when found to have engaged in illegal phoenixing activities, a director, and all other people who helped accomplish the illegal activity will be penalised.
-The ASIC identified these people as pre-insolvency adviser, valuer, liquidator, dummy directors, and phoenix operators as those who might be coaching companies to commit dodgy business practices.
+Companies to fall over and make a fresh start.
+And, Warren Day, ASIC’s director for assessment and intelligence, emphasized that falling over is not illegal.
+What is illegal is if the “dishonest intention” on the part of the director.
+Thus, when the government finds a director to have engaged in illegal phoenixing activities, that director will be penalised.
+The penalties also apply to other individuals who help commit the dodgy activities.
+These people include pre-insolvency adviser, valuer, liquidator, dummy directors, and phoenix operators.

-Since 2018, the Phoenix Taskforce has secured nine criminal prosecutions relating to illegal phoenix behaviour and the ASIC has disqualified 30 company directors.
-The past year had the regular giving prison sentence to the insolvency adviser for siphoning money from defunct telco dealer Cap Coast Telecoms.
-An NSW developer was also given a six-year sentence for defrauding the ATO through phoenix activity.
+Since 2018, the Phoenix Taskforce has secured nine criminal prosecutions relating to illegal phoenix behaviour.
+Moreover, the ASIC has disqualified 30 company directors.
+The regulator has even given prison sentences to two individuals in the past year.
+One was an insolvency adviser for siphoning money from defunct telco dealer Cap Coast Telecoms.
+The other was an NSW developer who defrauded the ATO through phoenix activity.

 The ASIC has identified the construction, labour-hire, and transport and logistics industries as the industries where phoenixing is most prevalent.
 Aislinn Walwyn, an ATO assistant commissioner, hopes the new rules allowing public disclosure of tax debts by businesses would help the community know who has racked up more than $100,000 in tax debts and give them a basis to report to credit agencies.

-Slater Byrne Recoveries recommends creating a company policy where if a debt hits 30+days, it is immediately referred to a Debt Collection company, and another policy that asks a company director to sign a personal guarantee for the debt.
+Slater Byrne Recoveries recommends creating a company policy where if a debt hits 30+days, you immediately refer it to a Debt Collection company.
+We also suggest to make it a policy to ask a company director to sign a personal guarantee for the debt.

 “Otherwise, they run the risk of not getting paid at all & the domino effect that can cause can mean the creditor is forced into bankruptcy or liquidation themselves,” Annabelle Parry, Director at Slater Byrne, says.